Anheurystics/Wyatt/docs/SPEC.md

 # Language Specification
 ## Basic Syntax
-Wyatt is modelled after languages such as JavaScript and Python.
+Wyatt's syntax is similar to those of JavaScript and Python.

 ## Type System and Declaration
 The built-in primitives are `int`, `float` (both 32-bit), `bool`, and `string`.